hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Are not of the reflecting squeamish kind;
 >
-> They're used to fights, to tipling, noise, and riot,
+> They're used to fights, to tippling, noise, and riot,
 >
-> And quite unus'd to order, rule, and quiet.
+> And quite unused to order, rule, and quiet.
 >
 > Bel.
 Such rude fracas their belles must terrify!
 >
 > Jem.
 By no means, they have more philosophy.
 >
-> They're not those squeamish dames who'd be asham'd
+> They're not those squeamish dames who'd be ashamed
 >
 > To hear an oath, or "ladies garters" named;
 >